I am always here for my students, no matter what! This is my perseverance in reaching out!

 Being a friend to my students doesn’t mean I stop being their teacher…

-By being a friend to our students doesn’t mean that we turn lax with our classroom management plans.
+Being a friend to our students doesn’t mean that we turn lax with our classroom management plans.
 Also, it doesn’t mean that they can stay with you at your table all the time and be involved in casual conversations.
 That is not how I see it from my perspective.

 Although I interact with them, because it’s part of my teaching goals, it should be with a purpose.